home-assistant/home-assistant.io/source/_integrations/unifi.markdown

 ## Presence detection

-This platform allows you to detect presence by looking at devices connected to a [Ubiquiti](https://ui.com/) [UniFi](https://unifi-network.ui.com/) controller.
+This platform allows you to detect presence by looking at devices connected to a [Ubiquiti](https://ui.com/) [UniFi Network](https://unifi-network.ui.com/) controller.
 By default devices are marked as away 300 seconds after they were last seen.

 ### Troubleshooting and Time Synchronization

 Presence detection depends on accurate time configuration between Home Assistant and the UniFi controller.

-If Home Assistant and the UniFi controller are running on separate machines or VMs ensure that all clocks are synchronized.
+If Home Assistant and the UniFi Network controller are running on separate machines or VMs ensure that all clocks are synchronized.
 Failing to have synchronized clocks will lead to Home Assistant failing to mark a device as home.

 [Related Issue](https://github.com/home-assistant/home-assistant/issues/10507)